How to stop ads on Facebook in 2023

 - Extra features.
 Ad blocking alone isn’t enough to ensure unbreakable protection.
 Hence, look for providers that include extras, like a VPN, antivirus, password manager, credit monitoring, and more security tools.

 - Compatibility and ease of use.
-Make sure that the ad blocker you’re eyeing is compatible with your devices and browser.
+Ensure that the ad blocker you’re eyeing is compatible with your devices and browser.
 Additionally, the app interface should be intuitive, simple, and easy to navigate.

 - Price.
-Ad blockers prices vary wildly depending on the providers.
-There are many affordable options out there that are great at blocking ads on Facebook.
+Ad blockers' prices vary widely depending on the provider.
+However, there are many affordable options that are great at blocking ads on Facebook.

 Other methods of blocking ads on Facebook

 Ad blockers are the most straightforward way to stop adware from threatening or bothering you.
-However, if an ad blocker isn’t a feasible option for you, there are alternatives out there.
+However, if an ad blocker isn’t a feasible option for you, there are alternatives.
 This includes adjusting your Facebook ad preferences, hiding ads, and using a Brave browser.
-Continue reading to learn other ways on how to stop sponsored ads on Facebook.
+Continue reading to learn other ways how to stop sponsored ads on Facebook.

 1. Control ads via Ad preferences on Facebook

 Facebook’s Ad preferences let you control the ads that you see while on the platform.
-Here’s how you can tweak your ad preferences:
+Here’s how you can log into your Facebook accounts and tweak your ad preferences:

 -